william-vw/mlod/README.md

 ## Setup

-To get the latest MLOD data:
+To retrieve and load the latest MLOD data, see the instructions below.
+These steps could take a while (10-20 minutes) depending on your machine, but they only need to be executed initially (and whenever you want to load updates).

 - **Drugbank**: download the latest [Drugbank XML dump](https://www.drugbank.ca/releases/latest), set its path in `config.properties`, and initialize the TDB using the `Drugbank.initializeFromXml()` method.

+As shown in the config file, several custom folders also need to be created for storing internal XML, RDF and TDB files.

+The `initializeFromXml()` method will segment the XML file, separately convert each XML segment into RDF, and load the RDF into a persistent [Triple DataBase (TDB)](https://jena.apache.org/documentation/tdb/).
+If a particular step fails for some reason (e.g., loading into TDB), the prior steps do not have to be repeated.
+(Or, you can simply start from the segment where the process left off).

  - **Drugcentral**: download the latest [Drugcentral SQL dump](http://drugcentral.org/download), load it into a PostgreSQL database and set the database credentials in `config.properties`.

+E.g., you can create a `drugcentral` database using [pgAdmin](https://www.pgadmin.org/) and use `psql -U postgres drugcentral < drugcentral.dump.010_05_2021.sql` to populate the database (this assumes your root user is called `postgres`)

  ## Test